jeinselen/VF-BlenderAutosaveRender/README.md

 # VF Auto Save Render

-Automatically saves a numbered or dated image after every render and can extend the Blender output path with dynamic variables.
-This Blender Add-on is designed to make test renders easier to review, saving what would otherwise be lost when quitting the app.
-It's also good for creating a progression timelapse after a project is complete, or naming rendered files with the currently selected object or other custom settings.
+Automatically saves a numbered or dated image after every render and extends the Blender output path and compositing output node with dynamic variables.
+This Blender Add-on helps automate file naming (enabling easier and more advanced production workflows) and makes test renders easier to review and compare (saving what would otherwise be overwritten or lost when quitting the app).

 ![screenshot of Blender's Render Output user interface with the add-on installed](images/screenshot.png)

-## Installation and usage
+## Installation and Usage
 - Download [VF_autoSaveRender.py](https://raw.githubusercontent.com/jeinselenVF/VF-BlenderAutoSaveRender/main/VF_autoSaveRender.py)
 - Open Blender Preferences and navigate to the "Add-ons" tab
 - Install and enable the Add-on